git-for-windows/git-for-windows.github.io/Updating-your-SDK.md

 When run as executable, it automatically runs `setup-git-sdk.bat` after extracting the files.
 Users who prefer to unpack the archive manually with 7-Zip need to run that batch file manually, too.
+The script is extensively commented to assist in understanding the installation process and issues.

 The files contained in the net installer are parts of MSys2's 'msys2-runtime', 'pacman' and 'gnupg' packages, carefully selected to